cstuart1609/Space-Missions-EDA/README.md

 ![Query2](https://github.com/user-attachments/assets/79ec5af8-6d84-479e-abb8-52a9c4923d55)

 After running this query, I was mostly pleased with how the data was returned except for two things:
 * In 1957-58 there were no Private sector space flights.
-Rather than having no entry, for the purpose of further analysis I would like to include them with 0 values to reflect the structure highlighted in green.
+Rather than having no entry, for the purpose of further analysis I would like to include them with 0 values to reflect the output highlighted in green.
-* Also note the Unknown entry in 1958.
-This is the only unknown entry in the dataset and given this occurred over 60 years ago, this is not easy to remediate.
-As such I want to include an unknown field for 1958, but not for any other years as this would create more noise.
+* Also note the 'Unknown' entry in 1958.
+This is the only 'Unknown' entry in the dataset and given this occurred over 60 years ago, this is not easy to remediate.
+As such I want to include an Unknown field for 1958, but not for any other years as this would create more noise.

 In order to address the first point, I decided to introduce a series of CTEs to my query to create lookup tables for all combinations of year and sector.
 I used the union function to append the Public and Private tables together, before joining to the orignal launch data to populate the launch counts.
 Using the coalesce function, I was able to draw down the launch count or map 0 if no launches occured.